Alfresco/docs-alfresco/content-services/7.4/config/repository.md

     -Dcookies.sameSite=none
     ```

-    When using Share with Chromium-based browsers (such as Google Chrome or the latest releases of Microsoft Edge) with either Alfresco Content Connector for Salesforce, the share web must be secured using an HTTPS (SSL/TLS) certificate.
+    When using Share with Chromium-based browsers (such as Google Chrome or the latest releases of Microsoft Edge) with Alfresco Content Connector for Salesforce, the share web must be secured using an HTTPS (SSL/TLS) certificate.

 10. (Optional) Only required if configuring Alfresco Share.